The Legend of Zelda: Skyward Sword: Gameplay

 The game is set on the floating island of Skyloft and surrounding airborne islands, and the three Surface overworlds where the majority of the main adventure takes place.
 Side quests for the town's citizens are unlocked as the game progresses.
 The different areas of the Surface are accessed through portals, or columns of light, in the clouds.
 Side quests for characters of the Surface are also available and are sometimes mandatory for completing the main quest.
-The sky is navigated with a Shoebill-like bird called a Loftwing, while the Surface is navigated on foot.
+The sky is navigated with a giant Shoebill-like bird called a Loftwing, while the Surface is navigated on foot.
 Beacons can be set on the map for Link to follow, and save points in the form of statues preserve Link's progress up to that point.
 During his quest, Link is aided by the sword spirit Fi, who can give hints to the player for both environmental elements and enemies: for example, when an enemy is targeted and Fi is summoned, she will give the enemy's characteristics and weaknesses.

-Traditional series items such as Bombs used for demolition and the Bow and Arrow for ranged attacks are available as Link progresses through the game, along with new additions such as a mechanical Beetle that flies to areas beyond Link's reach for a variety of actions including activating switches: and a whip for grabbing otherwise-unreachable objects and levers.
-Some items and equipment will degrade and eventually break depending on their use, such as the shield taking damage when blocking fails.
+Traditional series items such as Bombs used for demolition and the Bow and Arrow for ranged attacks are available as Link progresses through the game, along with new additions such as a mechanical Beetle that flies to areas beyond Link's reach for a variety of actions including activating switches, and a Whip for grabbing otherwise-unreachable objects and levers.
+Some items and equipment will degrade and eventually break depending on their use, such as the shield taking damage when it fails to block a strike.
 Items and equipment can be optionally upgraded using materials gathered from defeated monsters and within each overworld environment.
 In addition to consuming resources, Link must also pay for the upgrade with Rupees, the game's currency which is scattered throughout the world.